laravel/docs/validation.md

     <!-- Create Post Form -->

-Additionally, you can use the `@error` blade directive to quickly check if a particular error exists.
-This is very handy to apply styling on invalid inputs like `.is-invalid` from Bootstrap 4, or showing the error message next to it using the `$message` variable available inside.
+You can also use the `@error` directive to quickly check if a particular error exists.
+This is handy to apply styling on invalid inputs like the `.is-invalid` CSS class from Bootstrap 4.
+To display the error, use the `$message` variable inside the directive.

     <!-- /resources/views/post/create.blade.php -->